SGR-1505

 Our Approach

-We leveraged Schrodinger's physics-based computational platform to rapidly identify novel MALT1 allosteric inhibitors with high potency, high specificity and other important drug-like properties.
-Multiple tumor models, including cell-derived and patient-derived xenograft models, confirmed the potent anti-tumor activity of these compounds, both alone and in combination with BTK inhibitors.
-In addition, preclinical data demonstrate strong anti-tumor activity of these inhibitors when evaluated in BTK resistant models of B-cell lymphomas.
-Clinical development candidate, SGR-1505, is currently in phase 1 clinical development for treating patients with relapsed or refractory B-cell neoplasms.
+We leveraged our physics-based computational platform to rapidly identify novel MALT1 allosteric inhibitors with high potency, high specificity and other important drug-like properties.
+Multiple tumor models confirmed the potent anti-tumor activity of SGR-1505 as a monotherapy and in combination with standard of care agents for the treatment of B cell malignancies.

 A Phase 1 clinical trial of SGR-1505 is ongoing to evaluate the safety, pharmacokinetics, pharmacodynamics, and preliminary signals of therapeutic activity in patients with relapsed or refractory B-cell lymphomas.